London Overground: Pre-1999

 The next initiative came from the GLC in 1984, when the government supported the Broadgate development that would entail the demolition of Broad Street station.
-The closure process was convoluted because of problems in making alternative arrangements for the North London line, and the remaining services operating from Watford Junction to the City.
-These eventually ran to and from Liverpool Street via a new section of track, the Graham Road Curve.
+The closure process was convoluted because of problems in making alternative arrangements for the North London line, and the remaining services operating from to the City.
+These eventually ran to and from via a new section of track, the Graham Road Curve.